gianmarcotoso/smart-table/README.md

 -   `totalItems`: The total number of items, only required when paginating on the server to show the correct number of pages;
 -   `containerClassName`: A class name to be applied to the pagination container;
 -   `render`: A render prop that receives the paginator and allow you to customize how it's rendered;
+-   `alwaysShowPaginator`: If set to true, the paginator will be shown even if there's only one page (defaults to `false`);

 ````jsx
 <SmartTable